 3. Dig in

-Use a drainage spade, trowel, or bulb planter to penetrate the soil to the proper planting depth (see Bulbs for naturalizing) and place the bulb in the hole.
+Use a drainage spade, trowel, or bulb planter to penetrate the soil to the proper planting depth (see chart above), and place the bulb in the hole.
 Leave the holes open until all of the bulbs are planted.
 This allows easy monitoring of where bulbs have already been placed.

 4. Add compost